LetsLearn-08/Roadmap---Penetration-Testing/roadmap/weekly-journal/week-08.md

 cd wesecurity-basic
 ````

-Today
-readme of wesecurity basic to upload in rerepo to perform ctf
-Got it, Sivangi 👊.
-You want a README.md draft for a repo called wesecurity-basic that sets the stage for practicing and performing CTF challenges.
-Since this is for uploading into your GitHub repo, I’ll make it repo‑ready, beginner‑friendly, and structured so recruiters or teammates immediately see the purpose and usage.

-Here’s a polished draft you can drop straight into your repo:

-markdown
 # WeSecurity Basic 🔐

 A lightweight repository designed for **basic cybersecurity practice** and **Capture The Flag (CTF) preparation**.